funatsufumiya/TrussC-nim/README.md

 ### NOTE 3: config.txt

 Each `addons/tcxXXX` can have `config.txt`.
-This is tiny DSL of feels like partial `config.nims`
+This is tiny DSL of feels like partial `config.nims` (but not real nimscript language, just original tiny parser.)

 ```nim
 when defined(windows):